oskarmodig/modig-lando-scripts/readme.md

 ```

 Then, make sure you have a Linux user that is not `root`, it might need sudo permissions though.
+Also, make sure your Linux user is the owner of the project files.

 Add a file like this to your project root, for easy setup:
 ```bat